rowlesmr/pdCIFplotter/README.rst

 	pip install c:\path\to\file\name_of_file.whl

-This should install ``PyCifRW``, and you can move on to the next step
+This should install ``PyCifRW``, and you can move on to the next step.
+If you encounter any issues in the installation, please lodge an issue.